evkx/evkx.github.io/content/models/audi/e-tron_gt/rs_e-tron_gt_gen1/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 405 liters.
+The trunk offers a cargo capacity of 405 liters (14.3 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).
-Under the hood, there is frunk with more storage room.
-This frunk is 85 liters (3.0 CU FT).
-The maxium weight of the car is 2860 kg (6305 lbs), and with the base weight of 2340 kg (5159 lbs), you can max load 520 kg (1146 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+Additionally, there is a frunk (front trunk) with a storage capacity of 85 liters (3.0 CU FT).

+The vehicle’s maximum weight is 2860 kg (6305 lbs), with a base weight of 2340 kg (5159 lbs).
+This allows for a maximum load of 520 kg (1146 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.